Nithin0306/SkillGapAnalyser/frontend/skillGapAnalyser/README.md

 ---

 Features
+In today's competitive job market, individuals often struggle to identify the exact skill gaps preventing them from securing their desired roles.
+Generic career advice lacks personalization, and finding the right learning resources (from platforms like Coursera or YouTube) is time-consuming, making skill development inefficient.
 - AI-Powered Skill Gap Detection: Identifies missing skills by analyzing resumes and job requirements.
 - Automated Course Recommendations: Fetches relevant courses from Coursera.
 - YouTube Integration: Recommends free video tutorials for skill-building.